michaelpumo/Dice-Brand-Book/README.md

 ## Bundler
 This site uses [Parcel.js](https://parceljs.org/) to compile assets and dependencies of any kind.
 It used to use Gulp but that's not needed.

-The entry point to this project is index.html and Parcel.js will find everything from there to build the project.
+The entry point to this project is `index.html` and Parcel.js will find everything from there to build the project.

 ## Development
-You should use VS Code with the Eslint and Prettier extensions installed.
+You should use VS Code with the **ESLint** and **Prettier** extensions installed.
 This will help to lint the code and find bugs that exist.